zX3no/gonk/README.md

 | ?           | Backspace |

 ## ⚒️ Troubleshooting

 > AAC and M4A files seem to be broken ¯\\\_(ツ)_/¯

-If somethings goes wrong with the database, you can always delete it using `gronk reset`.
+If somethings goes wrong with the database, you can always delete it using `gonk reset`.

 If your music player has broken lines, just increase your zoom level or font size.

 ![](media/broken.png)

 ## TODO

 - [ ] Configuration file for key bindings

 - [ ] Fix AAC and M4A files